Scandal-plagued Japan tech giant Toshiba gets tender offer | Headlines

 Japan Industrial Partners, set up in 2002 to restructure Japanese companies, lists big names among where it has invested, such as Sony, Hitachi, Olympus and NEC.

-The consortium includes about 20 Japanese companies, such as Orix Corp., a financial services company, electronics manufacturer Rohm Co. and the megabanks such as Sumitomo Mitsui Banking Corp., according to Japanese media reports.
+The consortium includes about 20 Japanese companies, such as Orix Corp., a financial services company, electronics manufacturer Rohm Co. and the megabanks, including Sumitomo Mitsui Banking Corp., according to Japanese media reports.

 The deep troubles at Toshiba began with a sprawling accounting scandal in 2015, involving books being doctored for years.
 That added to its woes related to its nuclear energy business.

 Whether Toshiba can get back on a solid growth track remains uncertain.
-Last month, Toshiba lowered its profit forecast for the fiscal year through March to 130 billion yen ($1 billion), down from an earlier projection for a 190 billion yen ($1.5 billion) profit.
+Last month, Toshiba lowered its profit forecast for the fiscal year through March to 130 billion yen (USD 1 billion), down from an earlier projection for a 190 billion yen (USD 1.5 billion) profit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)